w3c/wai-about-wai/_about/translating/getting-started-translating.md

 {% include excol.html type="middle" %}

+We have enabled a preview with Netlify so you can check your file and make edits.

-- Open a Pull Request in the GitHub repository of the resource, with `[IN-PROGRESS]` at the beginning of the title.
+- Open a [draft Pull Request {% include_cached external.html %}](https://docs.github.com/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) in the GitHub repository of the resource, with `[IN-PROGRESS]` at the beginning of the title.

-- Check the Netlify preview from GitHub.
+- After you submit the pull request, a preview will be generated.
+At first it will say "Some checks haven't completed yet.".
   - Check everything listed in [Reviewer Guidance]({{ "/about/translating/guides/review-translation/" | relative_url }}#initial-things-to-check)
   - Eventually, commit some fixes.
-  - At this point, if you encounter some technical problems, ask for help from WAI staff.
+  - At this point, if you encounter some technical problems, ask for help from WAI team.

 - When your auto-review is done, go to the next step.